 Bachelor of Physiotherapy, Master of Animal Studies

 Brooke is a qualified human Physiotherapist specialised in Animal Physiotherapy and is a highly motivated member of her field.
-She graduated from the University of Queensland in 1997 as a Physiotherapist.
-While working in human private practice she completed the Masters of Animal Studies (Physiotherapy) in 2005.
+She graduated from the University of Queensland in 1997 and completed the Masters of Animal Studies (Physiotherapy) in 2005.
 Since this time Brooke has focused her energy on helping to establish this new profession in Australia as one of the most rapidly growing industries in Veterinary Medicine.
-Brooke has been involved in the development and teaching on APA courses for Physiotherapists, lectured at Veterinary and APA conferences throughout Australia, and teaching students from the University of Liverpool (UK) in their Post Graduate Masters of Veterinary Physiotherapy.
+She has been the Chair of the Animal Physiotherapy Group of APA, finalist of the International Veterinary Rehabilitation Therapost award, and been involved in the development and teaching on APA courses for Physiotherapists.
+She has lectured at Veterinary and APA conferences throughout Australia, and teaches on the Post Graduate Masters of Veterinary Physiotherapy (University Liverpool UK) program.

-She is the director of Holistic Animal Physiotherapy and works alongside the specialist veterinary teams at NCVS on the Sunshine Coast and QVS in Brisbane.
-In this setting, she rehabilitates a wide variety of acute and chronic conditions and has a passion to maximise the quality of life for her patients (owners included) right to the end stages.
+As the director of Holistic Animal Physiotherapy, Brooke has worked in many Veterinary Specialist centres to rehabilitie a wide variety of acute and chronic conditions.
+She has established a purpose built rehabilitiation centre on the Sunshine Coast and has a passion to maximise the quality of life for her patients (owners included) right to the end stages.
 Brooke believes working closely with the veterinary profession fosters a uniquely holistic team approach to every animal’s rehabilitation.

 Hospice & Companion Animal Euthanasia - Dr Kathleen Cooney